aws/aws-advanced-go-wrapper/docs/user-guide/UsingTheGoWrapper.md

 # Using the AWS Advanced Go Wrapper

-The AWS Advanced Go Wrapper leverages community database clients and enables support of AWS and Aurora functionalities.
+The AWS Advanced Go Wrapper leverages community database clients and enables support of AWS RDS and Aurora functionalities.
 Currently, the [pgx - PostgreSQL Driver and Toolkit](https://github.com/jackc/pgx) and the [Go-MySQL-Driver](https://github.com/go-sql-driver/mysql) are supported.